avp1984/tree_distribution/README.md

 # Expected output
-## The out put files for the this assignemnt is checked in to the directory `output-files` in project root.
+## The out put files for the this assignment is checked in to the directory `output-files` in project root.
 ## All the output files will be saved in the configured output directory location in `configs/etl_config.json`.
 It can be accessed by
 ```bash
 :>> ls -l <path/to/output/direcory>